WATson8059/BrNfj9JY/0UOT/Aj3QN/By9/cloud-native-development-best-practices_KbKFal_1747256938.md.md

 ## SEQUENCE

-A SEQUENCE is a database object that generates incremental integers on each successive request.
 SEQUENCES are much more flexible than IDENTIFIER columns because:

 - A SEQUENCE is table free and the same sequence can be assigned to multiple columns or tables